azalecki/Zalecki-Thesis-2023/docs/report/analysis_plan.md

 - `Spatial Reference System`: Specify the geographic or projected coordinate system for the study, e.g. EPSG:4326
 - `Temporal Coverage`: Specify the temporal extent of your study---i.e. the range of time represented by the data observations.
 - `Temporal Resolution`: Specify the temporal resolution of your study---i.e. the duration of time for which each observation represents or the revisit period for repeated observations
-- `Funding Name`: name of funding for the project
-- `Funding Title`: title of project grant
-- `Award info URI`: web address for award information
-- `Award number`: award number

-#### Original study spatio-temporal metadata

-- `Spatial Coverage`: extent of original study
-- `Spatial Resolution`: resolution of original study
-- `Spatial Reference System`: spatial reference system of original study
-- `Temporal Coverage`: temporal extent of original study
-- `Temporal Resolution`: temporal resolution of original study

 ## Study design

-Describe how the study relates to prior literature, e.g. is it a **original study**, **meta-analysis study**, **reproduction study**, **reanalysis study**, or **replication study**?

-This study is an original study as a part of my independent work with Professor Peter Nelson during the fall semester 2023.
+This study is **an original study** as a part of my independent work with Professor Peter Nelson during the fall semester 2023.

 Enumerate specific **hypotheses** to be tested or **research questions** to be investigated here, and specify the type of method, statistical test or model to be used on the hypothesis or question.

+This research aims to answer the following two questions.
+How do library service catchment areas differ along lines of race, class, gender, etc. How do the public services in these catchment areas reflect the nature of their local constituents?

 ## Materials and procedure

 ### Computational environment

+This study will be
 Define the hardware, operating system, and software requirements for the research.
 Include citations to important software projects, plugins or packages and their versions.